christianalfoni/EmptyBox/posts/2015_04_26_Handling-complex-state-with-Baobab.md

 });
 ```

 Let us imagine we have a list of projects.
 They are displayed in a table.
 When the user clicks one of the projects a modal should appear with the possibility to change the data of the project.
 So let us imagine that now.
-The user clicks the first project an triggers an action:
+The user clicks the first project and triggers an action:

 ```javascript